WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/About.md

 ## [Team](/Team)
-WaMDaM is developed and maintained primarily by Adel Abdallah for his PhD dissertation with the help of a team of professors and developers at Utah State University, Logan, Utah and other institutions nationally and internationally.
+WaMDaM is developed and maintained primarily by Adel Abdallah for his PhD dissertation.
+Many professors and developers at Utah State University, Logan, Utah and other institutions nationally and internationally provided feedback.

 ## [Funding](/SponsorsCredit):thumbsup: :heart:
 WaMDaM has been primarily funded by the National Science Foundation.